 Lack of new construction may offset slow leasing growth, said Green Street’s Reagan.
 Annual office completions in the U.S. are projected to be less than 1 percent of existing supply on average over the next five years, well below the 1.8 percent average from 1988 to 2011, according to the firm’s Aug.
 21 forecast.
 Employment gains through 2015 may be “just good enough” for would-be landlords.

 Sentiment has turned brighter for institutional investors, according to MacKinnon of the Pension Real Estate Association.
 A third-quarter survey showed members expect 2013 office returns to be 8.1 percent, up from 7.7 percent in the first quarter, as “slowly improving demand” gives owners pricing power, he said.
-The Hartford, Connecticut-based group includes New York-based BlackRock Inc. (BLK), the world’s biggest asset manager, Hines and Atlanta-based Invesco Ltd.
+The Hartford, Connecticut-based group includes New York-based BlackRock Inc. (BLK:US), the world’s biggest asset manager, Hines and Atlanta-based Invesco Ltd.

 “They’re going up the next rung of the risk ladder from core properties in gateway cities,” MacKinnon said.
 “It’s coming back, though it’s not the go-go days of five years ago.”